Big California wildfires burn on as death toll reaches 7

 A fire in wine country north of San Francisco and another southeast of the city have within a week have grown to be two of the three largest fires in state history, with both burning more than 500 square miles (1,295 square kilometers).

-The wind countryfire has been the most deadly and destructive blaze, accounting for five deaths and 845 destroyed homes and other buildings.
+The wine country fire has been the most deadly and destructive blaze, accounting for five deaths and 845 destroyed homes and other buildings.
 Three of the victims were in a home that was under an evacuation order.

 Officials surveying maps at command centers are astonished by the sheer size of the fires, said Cal Fire spokesman Brice Bennett.